JASON SIPE PRIZE PIANO PERFORMERS 2020

 The purpose of the event is to provide a competitive performance opportunity to students of all levels and ages in recital format.
-There will be at least three recitals for different level groups.
+There will be multiple recitals for different level groups.
 The winners will receive trophies and gift certificates/cards of his/her choice.
 Prizes are provided by Jason Sipe, the owner of AZ Piano Store.

-Recital Date: Saturday, April 7th, 2018 Time for each recital will be announced once applications are received.
+Recital Date: Saturday, April 18, 2020 (Time for each recital will be announced once applications are received.)

-Application Deadline: Must be postmarked by March 17, 2018.
+Application Deadline: Must be received by March 21, 2020.
 Please make sure to include “Teacher Participation Form” application forms.
 Teachers who do not send this form will not qualify to enter students for this event.
-Application should be mailed to: Yukari Lowrey
+Application should be mailed to:

 Total Time Allotted for Performance of Both Pieces Must Not Exceed: